MANATEE — Officials on Thursday concluded a deal to add 150 acres to the popular Robinson Preserve.

-The new area will enlarge Robinson Preserve, located in northwest Bradenton on the shores of Tampa Bay, to 637 areas.
+The new area will bring Robinson Preserve, located in Northwest Bradenton on the shores of Tampa Bay, to 637 areas.

-Added Hunsicker: "It's been a banner day for Manatee County's efforts to extend protection to our coastal environments and open up new opportunities for passive pursuit of recreation out at Robinson Preserve."
+Charlie Hunsicker, county natural resources director, said, "It's been a banner day for Manatee County's efforts to extend protection to our coastal environments, and open up new opportunities for passive pursuit of recreation out at Robinson Preserve."

-With Mosaic's donation came naming rights.
-An educational center on the property will be named: "The Mosaic Center for Nature Exploration, Science & Technology," Hunsicker said.
+With Moasic's donation came naming rights.
+An educational center on the property will be named: "The Mosaic Center for Nature Exploration, Science & Technology."

-The deal already had the blessing of the Manatee County Commission, which recently OK'd legal documents to make the acquisition possible, Robinson said.
+The arrangement already has the blessing of the Manatee County Commission, which recently OK’d legal documents to make the acquisition possible, Robinson said.

-Land once destined to become a subdivision of luxury homes and a golf course now will be restored to coastal habitat, county officials have said.
+The land, which once was destined to become a subdivision of luxury homes and a golf course, is slated to be restored to its previous incarnation as a coastal habitat, county officials have said previously.

 The expansion area features 61 acres of pine flatlands; 35 acres of coastal hammock; 13 acres of new salt marsh; 11 acres of new freshwater marsh,;and 5 acres of open water, they said.